Quotes from final session of NCAA ChampionshipsProvided by the NCAA

 On what Oregon's coaches did differently this season:

 "The coaches came out at the beginning of this year with a different outlook than we had before.
 They had a little more dedication.
 The change was real nice for me.
 It helped me out a lot and I know it helped out Joey Bracamonte.
-The coaches were a lot more consistent."197 pounds
+The coaches were a lot more consistent."

 OKLAHOMA STATE SENIOR Jake Rosholt